-Dr. Thomas Maple, Wallace Campus-334-556-2616
+Ryan Spry, Director of Student and Campus Services- 334-556-2587

 The Americans with Disabilities Act of 1990 (ADA) provides that no otherwise qualified person shall be discriminated against in the provision of an educational service or benefit on the basis of disability.
 Wallace Community College endeavors to provide reasonable accommodations to qualified students with disabilities.
 Students needing disability services or information should contact the appropriate Compliance Coordinator on the appropriate campus or site.